lyuyangh/ProjectUNO_one_handed_video_game_controller/README.md

 ## Structural Design:
 ---
 ## Embedded System:
+  * Libraries:
+    1. I2Cdev
+    2. MPU6050
+    3. Mouse
+    4. Keyboard
 ---
 ## Quality Control:
 ---
 ## Results and demo:
 ---
 ## Changelog and Future Improvments:
-  4/13 - tested button, gyro, joystick and rotary encoder seperately 4/13 - first controller case was built (laser cutter) 4/14 - implemented gyro_to_mouse interface
+  4/13 - tested button, gyro, joystick and rotary encoder seperately
+  4/13 - first controller case was built (laser cutter)
+  4/14 - implemented gyro_to_mouse interface (this was abandoned for the current version because it bricked the mociro controller)
+  4/15 - built prototype I and demoed playing Pong at OC Make-a-thon